Don Coryell: San Diego State Aztecs (1961–1972)

-St. Louis Cardinals (1973–77)
+St. Louis Cardinals (1973–1977)

 1973 season

 Coryell's first NFL job was with the St. Louis Cardinals; the Cardinals had a vacancy after dismissing Bob Hollway, whose two seasons in charge had produced a pair of 4–9–1 records.
 After his off-field difficulties during the 1971 season Coryell had committed to finding a job in the professional ranks, where he would be able to focus purely on coaching and not on recruitment.
 He contacted the Cardinals about the vacancy and was named their head coach on January 18, 1973, signing a three-year contract.
 Team owner Bill Bidwill introduced Coryell as a coach who could improve the offense, ranked last in the National Football Conference the previous season.
 Coryell expressed an intention to favor the pass, saying, "I believe in the passing game...
 I've gradually come about to a wide-open style of ball," and explaining that a weaker team's best chance of beating a stronger one lay with the pass.
 He brought in several of his former San Diego State assistant coaches, including Gibbs, Dowhower and Jim Hanifan.
-When training camp began, several players praised the atmosphere created their new head coach's enthusiasm, positive attitude and willingness to offer praise.
+When training camp began, several players praised the atmosphere created by their new head coach's enthusiasm, positive attitude and willingness to offer praise.

 The Cardinals showed no immediate improvement in results, as their 1973 season produced a third consecutive 4–9–1 record.
 They began well, taking a 21–0 lead less than seven minutes into their opening-day win in Philadelphia and following up by beating the defending NFC East champions Washington in Coryell's regular-season home debut, but won only twice more through the rest of the season.
 The team's passing attack did improve.
 Jim Hart, who Coryell had committed to as starting quarterback during training camp, set new personal bests by completing 55.6% of his passes (the second-best percentage in franchise history at the time), and being intercepted on only 3.1% of his attempts, second only to Fran Tarkenton in 1973.

 Despite the losing record, Bidwill expressed satisfaction with the improved morale of the team and gave Coryell a new contract on December 27, extended by two years through to the end of the 1977 season.